+Site 102.365 "Scenic resource" means resources designated by national, or state, or municipal authorities for their scenic quality and to which the public has a legal right of access; conservation lands or easement areas that possess a scenic quality and to which the public has a legal right of access; lakes, ponds, rivers, parks, and other tourism destinations recognized by the New Hampshire Division of Travel and Tourism as having scenic quality and to which the public has a legal right of access; recreational trails, parks, or areas that possess a scenic quality and are established, protected or maintained in whole or in part with public funds; and town and village centers that possess a scenic quality.

+Site 102.376 "Sequential observation" means a viewer sees multiple energy facilities from different viewpoints as the viewer travels along a particular route such as a hiking trail, river, scenic byway, or on a lake.

+Site 102.387 "Service list" means a list maintained by the committee containing the names and addresses of all parties and intervenors in a proceeding and all other interested persons or groups who request to be included on the service list.

+Site 102.398 "Shadow flicker" means the alternating changes in light intensity that can occur when the rotating blades of a wind turbine are back-lit by the sun and cast moving shadows on the ground or on structures.

+Site 102.4039 "Significant habitat resource" means habitat used by a wildlife species for critical life cycle functions.

+Site 102.440 "Significant wildlife species" means (a) any species listed as threatened or endangered, or which is a candidate for such listing, by the United States Fish and Wildlife Service, or (b) any species listed as threatened, endangered, or of special concern by the New Hampshire Department of Fish and Game.

+Site 102.41 "State agencies having permitting or other regulatory authority" means any New Hampshire state agency, such as the Department of Environmental Services, Department of Transportation, or Public Utilities Commission, that has a process by which an applicant may apply, petition or otherwise request that such agency grant permission or approval to take an action and the agency makes a final decision by issuing a permit, order, or decision within the time limits set forth in RSA 162-H:7, VI-c.

-- Site 102.35 "Scenic resource" means resources designated by national, state, or municipal authorities for their scenic quality and to which the public has a legal right of access; conservation lands or easement areas that possess a scenic quality and to which the public has a legal right of access; lakes, ponds, rivers, parks, and other tourism destinations recognized by the New Hampshire Division of Travel and Tourism as having scenic quality and to which the public has a legal right of access; recreational trails, parks, or areas established, protected or maintained in whole or in part with public funds; and town and village centers that possess a scenic quality. - Site 102.36 "Sequential observation" means a viewer sees multiple energy facilities from different viewpoints as the viewer travels along a particular route such as a hiking trail, river, scenic byway, or on a lake. - Site 102.37 "Service list" means a list maintained by the committee containing the names and addresses of all parties and intervenors in a proceeding and all other interested persons or groups who request to be included on the service list. - Site 102.38 "Shadow flicker" means the alternating changes in light intensity that can occur when the rotating blades of a wind turbine are back-lit by the sun and cast moving shadows on the ground or on structures. - Site 102.39 "Significant habitat resource" means habitat used by a wildlife species for critical life cycle functions. - Site 102.40 "Significant wildlife species" means (a) any species listed as threatened or endangered, or which is a candidate for such listing, by the United States Fish and Wildlife Service, or (b) any species listed as threatened, endangered, or of special concern by the New Hampshire Department of Fish and Game. - Site 102.41 "Subcommittee" means any subcommittee established under RSA 162-H:4-a for the purpose of reviewing an application for an energy facility or to exercise any other authority or perform any other duty of the committee, subject to the limitations set forth in RSA 162-H:4-a, I. - Site 102.42 "Successive observation" means a viewer sees multiple energy facilities from a particular viewpoint, but not within the same viewing arc, by changing the viewer's cone of vision. - Site 102.43 "Visibility analysis" means a spatial analysis conducted using computer software to determine the potential visibility of a proposed facility. - Site 102.44 "Visual impact assessment" means the process for determining the degree of change in scenic quality resulting from construction of a proposed facility. - Site 102.45 "Wildlife" means "wildlife" as defined under RSA 207:1, XXXV, namely "all species of mammals, birds, fish, mollusks, crustaceans, amphibians, invertebrates, reptiles or their progeny or eggs which, whether raised in captivity or not, are normally found in a wild state."
+- Site 102.42 "Subcommittee" means any subcommittee established under RSA 162-H:a for the purpose of reviewing an application for an energy facility or to exercise any other authority or perform any other duty of the committee, subject to the limitations set forth in RSA 162-H:4-a, I. - Site 102.43 "Successive observation" means a viewer sees multiple energy facilities from a particular viewpoint, but not within the same viewing arc, by changing the viewer's cone of vision. - Site 102.44 "Visibility analysis" means a spatial analysis conducted using computer software to determine the potential visibility of a proposed facility. - Site 102.45 "Visual impact assessment" means the process for determining the degree of change in scenic quality resulting from construction of a proposed facility. - Site 102.46 "Wildlife" means "wildlife" as defined under RSA 207:1, XXXV, namely "all species of mammals, birds, fish, mollusks, crustaceans, amphibians, invertebrates, reptiles or their progeny or eggs which, whether raised in captivity or not, are normally found in a wild state."